As a Latino immigrant, I thought I understood the challenges of the Black community. I have a lot to learn

 As an immigrant from Nicaragua, I’ve been open about the discrimination I have faced in my life.
 I’ve experienced it from police enforcement, in my professional life, my social life, and even in the affluent suburb where I live.
-Many of these instances were microaggressions, rolled out over time that I don’t even notice them anymore.
+Many of these instances were microaggressions, rolled out over time, that I don’t even notice anymore.
 I do, however, distinctly remember the difference in pay I received in past jobs.
 And I remember meeting to discuss the acquisition of a company I founded with its CEO, who completely ignored my title and instead, thought I was a sales development representative.

 I also thought I understood the issues faced by the Black community, with the impressions all forms of discrimination were somehow equal and the ability to transcend bigotry simply depended on hard work.